PC-SECQRITY/installpostman/README.md

 # installpostman
 NOTE:-- This installation is only for linux.

+NOTE:-- please run this program as root to avoid any errors while installing.

 HOW TO USE THIS

 1-Firstly just install a postman for a linux from a official site.